List of He-Man and the Masters of the Universe characters: Man-At-Arms

+I'd just read Piers Anthony's classic science-fiction novel Sos the Rope, about a character who goes into a wasteland where a superior civilization had once lived.
+And he digs down and brings out their technology, which gives him a huge advantage over everyone else!
+So Man-At-Arms does that too."

 The live action movie's portrayal of Man-At-Arms was similar to that of the cartoon, although he seemed to be a seasoned war veteran and possibly the biological father of Teela rather than adopted.

 The 2002 cartoon series' portrayal of the character was mostly consistent with that of Filmation.
 The show also reveals that Man-At-Arms served as one of King Randor's chief supporters back during the Great Unrest, before the Council of Elders informed then-Captain Randor that his destiny was to be King of Eternia.
 Man-At-Arms designs and builds weapons and other technology for the royal family; he also helps train the Royal Guard, Teela, Prince Adam, and the other Masters of the Universe.
 In the 2002 series, Man-At-Arms sports a short topknot, and the armor on his left arm transforms into a different built-in weapons and tools.
 This newer Man-At-Arms is also older, more grizzled, and has more of a military bearing than the original 1980s version.

 The original Man-At-Arms action figure comes with a club, but the character was rarely ever seen with it in the cartoon.
 The figure did not have the moustache seen on the character in the cartoon.

-In the 2021 series, Duncan is depicted as a friend of Teela.
+In the 2021 series, Man-At-Arms is depicted as a friend of Teela.

 Man-At-Arms was voiced by Alan Oppenheimer in the 1980s series, Garry Chalk in the 2002 series, Liam Cunningham in Masters of the Universe: Revelation, and Antony Del Rio in the 2021 series.
 In the 1980s live action movie, he is portrayed by Jon Cypher.
+In the upcoming 2026 movie he will be portrayed by Idris Elba.

 Man-E-Faces

 Man-E-Faces is a multi-faced Heroic Warrior, with the ability to change his faces from a human face to a monster face to a robot face.
 His physical abilities mirror the face he wears.
 Man-E-Faces, at times called "Manny" by his fellow Masters, had a prodigious career as an actor prior to his transformation.
 He is also a master of disguise.
 His strongest persona, Man-E-Monster, was also his weakest, because as a monster he could initially be controlled by Beast Man.
-He enjoys playing the Eternian version of chess; Man-At-Arms built Roboto originally to serve as a gaming partner for Man-E-Robot.
+He enjoys playing the Eternian version of chess; Man-At-Arms built Roboto originally to serve as a gaming partner for Man-E-Faces.
 The figure came with a gun but it was not used in the cartoon.

 Man-E-Faces is voiced by Lou Scheimer in the 1980s series, Paul Dobson in the 2002 series, and Stephen Fry in the 2021 series.